+Day two of non-attendance, a performance improvement plan (PIP) will be activated by the progress coach with communication with the curriculum area.
+The progress coach will set and monitor targets and upload the PIP to ProMonitor (Appendix 7).

-During the six-week probationary period (pro rata for part-time students) student attendance, attitude to learning and skills development will be closely monitored by the curriculum team.
-If a student's performance falls below expectations, a Right Choice Review (RCR) will take place immediately with the Course Leader or Assessor.
-A Performance Improvement Plan (PIP) will be implemented and reviewed after one week.
-If there is no improvement, the student will be referred to the Fair Access Panel (FAP) by the Curriculum Manager.
+If there is no improvement on the PIP, the student will be referred to the Fair Access Panel (FAP) by the Curriculum Manager.
 The Fair Access Panel (FAP) is in place to support students onto the right programme.